 Incidents of Non-compliance concerning the Health and Safety Impacts of Products and Services

-In fiscal 2017, there were no incidents of non-compliance concerning the safety and health impact of products and services.
+In FY 2019, there were no incidents of non-compliance concerning the safety and health impact of products and services.

 - Message from the President